SHOPMACHER/sm-slider/README.md

 the 768px device-width breakpoint (i.e. tablet devices).

 ### Vertical slides
-smSlider also supports vertical alignment of slides, instead of the usual horizonal one.
+`smSlilder` also supports vertical alignment of slides, instead of the usual horizonal one.
 In order to transform the slider into a vertical one, the element with the `sm-slider` class needs to be assigned the `sm-slider--vertical` class as well.

 Please note that for best results, the following cases should apply:
  * The parent of `sm-slider` has either display flex, inline or inline-block
  * The content of the `slide` class has a fixed height
-   * The dynamic height calculation is going to be adressed in the upcoming releases!
+   * The dynamic height calculation is going to be addressed in the upcoming releases!

 ### Events
-smSlider uses custom events to both notify the listener of specific actions, as well as listening to specific events itself.
+`smSlilder` uses custom events to both notify the listener of specific actions, as well as listening to specific events itself.
 The following list shows the events that are implemented at the moment.